dankamongmen/notcurses/USAGE.md

 // and NCERR_SUCCESS on success, otherwise some other NCERR. nc_err_e ncvisual_decode(struct ncvisual* nc);

-// Render the decoded frame to the associated ncplane.
-The frame will be scaled
+// Render the decoded frame to the specified ncplane (if one is not provided,
-// to the size of the ncplane per the ncscale_e style.
-A subregion of the
+// one will be created, having the exact size necessary to display the visual.
-// frame can be specified using 'begx', 'begy', 'lenx', and 'leny'.
-To render
+// In this case, 'style' must be NCSTYLE_NONE).
+A subregion of the visual can
-// the rectangle formed by begy x begx and the lower-right corner, -1 can be
+// be rendered using 'begx', 'begy', 'lenx', and 'leny'.
+Negative values for
-// supplied to 'leny' and 'lenx'. {0, 0, -1, -1} will thus render the entire
+// 'begy' or 'begx' are an error.
+It is an error to specify any region beyond
-// visual.
-Negative values for 'begy' or 'begx' are an error.
-It is an error to
+// the boundaries of the frame.
+Returns the plane to which we drew (if ncv->n
-// specify any region beyond the boundaries of the frame.
-Returns the number of
+// is NULL, a new plane will be created). struct ncplane* ncvisual_render(struct notcurses* nc, struct ncvisual* ncv,
-// cells written, or -1 on failure. int ncvisual_render(const struct ncvisual* ncv, int begy, int begx, int leny, int lenx);
+                                const struct ncvisual_options* vopts);

 // Shut up and display my frames!
 Provide as an argument to ncvisual_stream().
 // If you'd like subtitles to be decoded, provide an ncplane as the curry.
 If the